-Villa Park Neighborhood Watch update for October 2018.
+All the most recent Villa Park Neighborhood Watch updates in one spot.
 The Neighborhood Watch is a crime prevention program which enlists the active participation of residents in cooperation with law enforcement to reduce crime in their communities.

 For more information on Neighborhood Watch in your area, please contact the City of Villa Park at (714) 998-1500 or send an email to the City of Villa Park.